-- Disrupting Birth Order Through Adoption (7 minutes video)
+- Disrupting Birth Order Through Adoption (7-minute video)

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on adopting out of birth order can be found at the icons below.

 Sources: Creating a Family radio shows below